North Wheatley: School

-North Wheatley Church of England Primary School teaches pupils between the ages of 3 and 11, and has approximately 96 students.
+The North Wheatley Church of England Primary School teaches pupils between the ages of 3 and 11, and has approximately 96 students.
 It was rated as 'Outstanding' by Ofsted in its last inspection (2015).
 The school is a feeder school for Tuxford Academy.

 Population

 The population of North Wheatley remained roughly stable between 1801 (population 371) and 1961 (334).
 Since 1961 it has risen and the Census in 2001 showed that there were 489 residents of which 167 were aged 45–64.
 By 2007, the population of the village was roughly 650, with the average age of these residents being 42.
 The percentage of students living in the North Wheatley area is just 1.4%, compared to the national average of 4.4%.

 Local economy

 Almost 200 years ago, census information shows us that more than half of males in North Wheatley aged 20 and over were Agricultural Laborers.
 The village still has a strong agricultural economy, with a good rate of local employment.

 Strawberries are traditionally associated with the village due to the number of strawberry farms in the immediate area.
 Many of these allow customers to 'pick your own', though the number offering this has diminished in recent years.
 The village is so strongly associated with strawberries that a strawberry is used as the centrepiece of the logo on the official village website.

 The village has a church, chapel, pub (closed), three shops, village hall and other amenities.
 In the 2001 Census, there were 355 people aged 16–74 in North Wheatley.
 Of these, 232 were employed, 111 were economically inactive and 12 were unemployed.